-AFAM 2020 Race, Class, and Gender Also offered as WMST 2020.
+AFAM 2020 Race, Class, and Gender

+Also offered as WMST 2020.
 This 2000 level course is a core course, not an elective for the AFA minor.
 An exploration of social class, gender, and racial/ethnic relations as distinct, but linked dimensions of social inequality.
 Includes an examination of the historic underpinnings of discrimination by race, class, and gender and the present status of these issues.

-AFAM 3000 Introduction to African American Studies 3-0-3 An introduction to key concepts, thematic concerns, and the theoretical and philosophical bases for African American Studies.
+AFAM 3000 Introduction to African American Studies

+An introduction to key concepts, thematic concerns, and the theoretical and philosophical bases for African American Studies.
 To include perspectives and strategies for the analysis and understanding of the impact of African Americans on the socio-economic, cultural, political, and religious developments of America.

-AFAM 3090 Sub-Saharan Africia 3-0-3 Also Offered as ANTH 3090.
+AFAM 3090 Sub-Saharan Africia

+Also Offered as ANTH 3090.
 The study of Sub-Saharan Africa from an anthropological perspective, including beliefs, practices, and customs of African societies and how they affect the way people live.
 Examines the geography, climate, history, economics, and religious and social systems of the continent.

-AFAM 3220 Studies in African American Literature 3-0-3 Also offered as ENGL 3220.
+AFAM 3220 Studies in African American Literature

+Also offered as ENGL 3220.
 Prerequisite: ENGL 2110, 2120, 2130, or 2140.
 A study of selected topics in African American literature.
 May be repeated, but only 3 hours may be counted toward distribution requirements for the AFAM minor.

+AFAM 3600 Special Topics in African American Studies

+An in-depth study of selected special topics in African American Studies.
+May be repeated for credit.

-AFAM 3320 Studies in African Literature 3-0-3 Also offered as ENGL 3320.
+AFAM 3320 Studies in African Literature

+Also offered as ENGL 3320.
 Prerequisite: ENGL 2110, 2120, 2130, or 2140.
 A study of selected topics in African literature.
 May be repeated, but only 3 hours may be counted toward distribution requirements for the AFA minor.

-AFAM 4231 African American History to 1865 3-0-3 Also offered as HIST 4231.
+AFAM 4231 African American History to 1865

+Also offered as HIST 4231.
 The history of the African Americans from their origin in Africa to the end of slavery in the U.S., with emphasis on their economic life and social thought.

-AFAM 4232 African American History Since 1865 Also offered as HIST 4232.
+AFAM 4232 African American History Since 1865

+Also offered as HIST 4232.
 The history of the African American struggle for equality after emancipation, with special focus on the problems of black leadership from Frederick Douglass to the Black Panthers.

-AFAM 4511 Precolonial Africa 3-0-3 Also offered as HIST 4511.
+AFAM 4511 Precolonial Africa

+Also offered as HIST 4511.
 An analysis of the 8000-year-old cultures of the Nile Valley, including Egypt, Nubia, and Kush; West Africa and its contacts with the Middle East and Europe; the East African city-states and their contacts with India.

-AFAM 4512 Modern Africa 3-0-3 Also offered as HIST 4512.
+AFAM 4512 Modern Africa

+Also offered as HIST 4512.
 Explores the European colonization of Africa and the African response.
 The course also examines the emergence of African nationalism and the problems of creating new states.

-AFAM 4700 African American Studies Seminar 3-0-3 Prerequisite: AFAM 3000 and at least two AFAM 3000 level course electives.
+AFAM 4700 African American Studies Seminar

+Prerequisite: AFAM 3000 and at least two AFAM 3000 level course electives.
 An interdisciplinary seminar on selected topics, providing a capstone experience.